 Babies of mothers with HIV are watched closely.
 Your baby will be given anti-HIV medicines after birth.
 Your baby will have regular exams and blood tests.
 In most cases, a diagnosis of HIV infection can be made by the time a baby is 3 months old.

-Because HIV can be passed on through breastmilk, you shouldn't breastfeed your baby.
+Because HIV can be passed on through human milk, you shouldn't breastfeed your baby.
 Talk with your healthcare provider about formula feeding.

 There is no cure for HIV/AIDS.
 But antiretroviral medicines can help people infected with the virus to lead healthier, longer, and often normal lives.
 It's important to work with a specialist who treats HIV/AIDS and to follow your treatment plan carefully.